arcus/education_modules/python_basics_lists_dictionaries/python_basics_lists_dictionaries.md

 <div class = "help">
 <b style="color: rgb(var(--color-highlight));">Troubleshooting help</b><br>

 You might have noticed by now that we have used square brackets in a few different contexts, and it can be difficult to keep straight!
-Here are the two uses you need to know for this module:
+Here are the three uses you need to know for this module:

 1. Creating lists: You use square brackets to create a list object (either an empty list or one that has items in it).

 2. Accessing items in a collection: This is the subsetting notation that we talked about earlier, and it used to retrieve an item in a list or a dictionary.
 You do this by using the index in a list and by the key in a dictionary.

+3. Adding items to a dictionary.

 </div>